adalvarez/VehicleETL/README.md

 * `$ npm run test` Test the module.
 * `$ npm run clean` Clean build.
 * `$ npm run build-babel` Generate babel build.

+## Assumptions
+* A file should not be rejected because of its shape.
+This means if a file does not have alternative fields it will add an id in case the UUID does not come.